n-kostadinov/n-kostadinov.github.io/_posts/2017-04-23-convolutional-neural-network-from-scratch.md

 ```

 ### Building the Neural Network
 In the code block below we use tensorflow to train the neural network.
 I found the AdamOptimizer to be the least sensitive to the learning rate.
 The learning rate is another parameter one has to tune.
-For an overview of diffent optimizers check [An overview of gradient descent optimization algorithms.](http://sebastianruder.com/optimizing-gradient-descent/)
+For an overview of different optimizers check [An overview of gradient descent optimization algorithms.](http://sebastianruder.com/optimizing-gradient-descent/)

 ```python